 The RADAP and RADID techiques and capabilities just described are examples of the features scheduled for inclusion in the Next-Generation Weather Radar (NEXRAD) program.
-NEXRAD is sponsored by the Departments of Commerce (DOC), Defense (DOD), and Transportation (DOT), and will present many kinds of information about hazardous weather to enhance the ability of the NWS, the military, and the FAA to support their operational mission requirements.
-It is expected to be the NWS operational radar system of the 1990's.
+NEXRAD is sponsored by DOC, DOD, and the Department of Transportation (DOT), and will present many kinds of information about hazardous weather to enhance the ability of NWS, DOD, and FAA to support their operational mission requirements.
+It is expected to be the NWS operational radar system of the 1990s.
 Among its useful features are its Doppler capability and its processing ability.
 Experimental Doppler radar use has already demonstrated a sizable list of mesoscale capabilities, including recognition of and alerting the user to tornado-vortex and mesocyclone signatures, and location of areas of horizontal and vertical wind shear.

-Future algorithms may allow the detection of other small-scale phenomena, such as: downbursts, gust fronts, and low altitude wind shear; icing regions; flash flood producing systems; and hail regions in thunderstorms.
+Future algorithms may allow the detection of other small-scale phenomena, such as downbursts, gust fronts, and low altitude wind shear; icing regions; flash-flood producing systems; and hail regions in thunderstorms.

-NEXRAD is expected to add significant warning and forecast benefits beyond those of the current network capabilities, such as: improved severe local storm warnings and aircraft safety, from identifying radar signatures and hazardous wind conditions; more effective warnings of all types thanks to increased lead times and better distribution and display of weather information; reduced numbers of false alarms and unwarned situations because of better system reliability and detection capabilities.
+NEXRAD is expected to add significant warning and forecast capabilities beyond those of the current network, such as: improved severe local storm warnings and aircraft safety, from identifying radar signatures and hazardous wind conditions; more effective warnings of all types thanks to increased lead times and better distribution and display of weather information; reduced numbers of false alarms and unwarned situations because of better system reliability and detection capabilities.

 About 160 NEXRAD systems are planned for the tri-agency program.
-113 will be operated by NWS and 23 by DOD in the 48 contiguous states, with the rest distributed through Alaska, Hawaii, and DOD and FAA installations in other parts of the world.
-Operational implementation is set to begin in 1989 and end in 1993.
+NWS will operate 113 and DOD 23 in the 48 contiguous states, with the rest distributed through Alaska, Hawaii, and DOD and FAA installations in other parts of the world.
+A contract has been signed and operational implementation is set to begin in 1989 and end in 1993.